teslyuk/Quotia/README.md

 # Quotia

 Simple way to share quotes and beautiful pictures.
-Made for animation ability purposes only.
+Made for own purposes only.